 - Have you ever filed for bankruptcy?

-Employers must also refrain from sharing with others involved in the hiring process or making a record of information about those topics that is volunteered by an applicant without being asked.
+Employers must also refrain from sharing with others involved in the hiring process or making a record of information about those topics that are volunteered by an applicant without being asked.
 By doing so, an employer can avoid allegations that such information unlawfully influenced the rejection of an applicant.